fardanaljihad/ecommerce-app/backend/README.md

 The happy path order creation is as follows:

-1. `Order Service` creates a new Order in the CREATED state and publishes an `order-created` event.
+1. `Order Service` creates a new Order in the PENDING_APPROVAL state and publishes an `order-created` event.

 2. `Order Line Item Service` consumes the `order-created` event, extracts the list of products and quantities from the order payload, and persists them into the `Order Line Item Table`.